sivy/flask_activitypub/README.md

 # Flask-ActivityPub

-Flask-ActivityPub is a Flask extension that should enable the developer to add [ActivityPub](http://activitypub.rocks/) support to a FLask application.
-THis could be the main purpose of the application, or coud be implemented in a blueprint (examples coming later).
+Flask-ActivityPub is a Flask extension that should enable the developer to add social networking [ActivityPub](http://activitypub.rocks/) support to a Flask application.
+This could be the main purpose of the application, or could be implemented in a blueprint as a subsection (examples coming later).

 It's WAY EARLY days and there is little code yet, though reading [tests.py](./tests.py) might be of use.
 Please Stand By.